joyent/joyent-gerrit/docs/user/README.md

  * A "+1" vote (Looks good to me) indicates that the change has your full confidence and is ready to be considered for approval as-is.

-The second label is named *Approval*.
+The second label is named *Integration-Approval*.
 Only users who have been added to the Change Approver Role may vote on this label (though at present this includes all Joyent staff).
 It is used to indicate that you have reviewed the process and risk around this change and assessed it as ready to integrate.
-In particular, some of the factors that may be involved in deciding on an appropriate *Approval* vote:
+In particular, some of the factors that may be involved in deciding on an appropriate *Integration-Approval* vote:

  * Are there any outstanding -1 Code-Review scores whose concerns have not been dealt with?
 Any reviewers who were added and never replied?